JMagic-Learner/Regex-Made-Easy/gist-template.md

 Touching off from groups, we can see brackets inside some of our group sections.
 We find brackets in Group 1, Group 2, and Group 3

 Group 2:
-([\da-z\.-]+) - Is specifically looking for all lowercase characters a-z followed by a character escape of a period.
+`([\da-z\.-]+)` - Is specifically looking for all lowercase characters a-z followed by a character escape of a period.
 This is specifcally looking for one or more instances of this value.
 Examples would be www.zenith or www.hero.

 Group 3:
-([a-z\.]{2,6}) - Finds 2 or 6 instances of character strings separated by a slash.
+`([a-z\.]{2,6})` - Finds 2 or 6 instances of character strings separated by a slash.
 This would account for the .www, edu, gov etc + directory.

 Group 4:

-([\/\w \.-]*)* - This is looking for the escaped slash mark, a word character, and a escaped period
+`([\/\w \.-]*)*` - This is looking for the escaped slash mark, a word character, and a escaped period

 ### Character Classes

-Think of character classes as a category of characters that you are searching for. for example, the vast majority of text in this md is of the text "class".
+Think of character classes as a category of characters that you are searching for. for example, the vast majority of text in this md is of the "text" class.
 Character classes are found via using brackets [ ]

 Character classes is special notation for matching cateogires of characters.